zevv/npeg/README.md

 * `-d:npegGraph`: Dump syntax diagrams of all parsed rules at compile time.

 * `-d:npegProfile`: Enables run time profiling.
-This will dump an annotated listing of NPegs compiled program with total time spent, count and fail count for each instruction.
+This will dump an annotated listing of NPeg's compiled program with total time spent, count and fail count for each instruction.

-These flags are ment for debugging NPeg itself, and are typically not useful to the end user:
+These flags are meant for debugging NPeg itself, and are typically not useful to the end user:

 * `-d:npegDebug`: Enable more debug info.
-Ment for NPeg development debugging purposes only.
+Meant for NPeg development debugging purposes only.

 * `-d:npegExpand`: Dump the generated Nim code for all parsers defined in the program.
-Ment for NPeg development debugging purposes only.
+Meant for NPeg development debugging purposes only.

 ## Random stuff and frequently asked questions